 The LMAP staff team accompanied by guest speakers from the module’s introductory panel discussion: Dr Rupy Aujla (General Practitioner and founder of ‘Doctor’s Kitchen’), Dr Zoe Williams (General Practitioner and director of British Society of Lifestyle Medicine), Dr Rosie Gilbert (Ophthalmologist and founder of ‘Eating for Eye Health’) and Dr Ailsa Lumsden (Consultant Oncologist).

 LMAP encourages medical students to address their own health and well-being through integrating reflective exercises, key research findings on student well-being, primary research through the Lifestyle Tracking Study and introduction of ‘LMAP wellbeing challenges’ throughout the two modules.

 “We support our students to be physically active by integrating active podcasts into online learning content.
 Students are also encouraged to reflect on the barriers to physical activity and share potential solutions with each other using the COM-B model of behaviour change.”

 -Dr Amy Bannerman, LMAP Strategic Clinical Teaching Fellow

 Learning by example

-LMAP staff believe that it is important for educators to represent the module’s core values and teachings.
+The LMAP team believes it's important for educators to represent the module’s core values.
 As a contribution to a staff-wide physical activity challenge, the LMAP team has recently worked together to collectively run or cycle a total of 621km to raise money for a charitable cause.
-Sharing this challenge and its less-obvious health benefits with students demonstrated educators’ commitment to establishing positive behaviour change.
+Sharing this challenge and its less-obvious health benefits with students demonstrated our commitment to establishing positive behaviour change.